On persistence properties in weighted spaces for solutions of the fractional Korteweg-de Vries equation: Appendix

 \subsection{Appendix B: Proof of Lemma \ref{lemmacomm3}}

 In virtue of Bony's paraproduct decomposition we may write

 where $\mathcal{L}(h,l)$, $\mathcal{L}(h,h)$ and $\mathcal{L}(l,h)$ denote the high-low, high-high and low-high iterations respectively.
-The estimates for $\mathcal{L}(h,l)$ is obtained by analyzing separately each term of the commutator and following the ideas in the prove of Proposition \ref{fractfirstcaldcomm}.
+The estimates for $\mathcal{L}(h,l)$ and $\mathcal{L}(h,h)$ are obtained by analyzing separately each term of the commutator and following similar ideas as in the proof of Proposition \ref{fractfirstcaldcomm}.
 We omit these computations.
-Likewise, we bound $\mathcal{L}(h,h)$, however, this estimate requires different considerations depending on the cases $\beta>0$ and $\beta=0$.
-Let us show these arguments.
-Assuming first that $\beta>0$, to control the first term in $\mathcal{L}(h,h)$, we employ the Littlewood-Paley inequality and Fefferman-Stein inequality (see \cite{FefermStein}) to get
+Let us deal with the low-high iteration $\mathcal{L}(l,h)$.
+Since